Once upon a time

 We only have to expand our operations once we have operations.
 Before we have customers there are definitely more important things to work on… like getting customers.

-Secondly, I learned that people only tell their friends about things that are remarkable.
+The second lesson was that people only tell their friends about things that are remarkable.
 Unless there is something genuinely different (or terrible!) about our idea it probably won’t be news, so we’ll need to find some other way to spread the word.
+At Trade Me we were fortunate to have an idea that was inherently viral.
+Once a new member sold some stuff that they assumed was worthless, they couldn’t help but tell everybody about it.

 A Vend billboard concept from 2010 - with the benefit of hindsight it’s probably best this never saw the light of day, other than on social media